 One of the main issues regarding running at night is the negative impact it is perceived to have upon sleep patterns.
-However, according to physiotherapist Gina Reinge, who has spent years working with professional athletes, “the jury is rather out on this one.”
+However, according to sports therapist Gina Reinge, who has spent years working with professional athletes, “the jury is rather out on this one.”

-Gina Reinge is an experienced physiotherapist who has spent years working with professional athletes, including having spent four years working at the High Performance centre in Bath, U.K., with international elite-level Judo players.
+Gina Reinge is an experienced sports therapist who has spent years working with professional athletes, including having spent four years working at the High Performance centre in Bath, U.K., with international elite-level Judo players.
 Along with her husband, she runs a multidisciplinary clinic.

 “It is generally thought that vigorous exercise less than an hour before bedtime may not be the best idea,” she explains.
 “It can negatively affect your sleep patterns by taking longer to get to sleep, and waking more times during the night, though this seems to depend on your age and how fit you are.”

 Monitoring your sleep and energy levels is the best way to determine if late night running does or doesn’t work for you, but on the whole, if it happens to be a better fit with your lifestyle and doesn’t keep you awake, there’s nothing to be concerned about where sleep levels are concerned.

 What about while you’re actually running though?
 Running at night usually means you’ve been awake for a full day, expending energy, and yet those who enjoy running at night often feel it can boost energy levels, not to mention being a wonderful way to mentally unpack the stresses of the day.

 Whether you subscribe to this idea can depend very much on which part of the day you feel more productive in.